Commuter rail: High-speed rail

 A Tokyo-bound E4 Series Shinkansen train.
 As of October 2021, these have since been retired.

-Sometimes high-speed rail can serve daily use of commuters.
+Sometimes high-speed rail can serve commuters' daily needs.
 The Japanese Shinkansen high speed rail system is heavily used by commuters in the Greater Tokyo Area, who commute between 100 and 200 km by Shinkansen.
 To meet the demand of commuters, JR sells commuter discount passes.
 Before 2021, they operated 16-car bilevel E4 Series Shinkansen trains at rush hour, providing a capacity of 1,600 seats.
 Several lines in China, such as the Beijing–Tianjin Intercity Railway and the Shanghai–Nanjing High-Speed Railway, serve a similar role with many more under construction or planned.

-In South Korea, some sections of the high-speed rail network are also heavily used by commuters, such as the section between Gwangmyeong Station and Seoul Station on the KTX network (Gyeongbu HSR Line), or the section between Dongtan Station and Suseo station on the SRT Line.
+In South Korea, some sections of the high-speed rail network are also heavily used by commuters, such as the section between Gwangmyeong Station and Seoul Station on the KTX network (Gyeongbu HSR Line), or the section between Dongtan Station and Suseo Station on the SRT Line.

-The high-speed services linking Zurich, Bern and Basel in Switzerland (200 km/h) have brought the Central Business Districts (CBDs) of these three cities within 1 hour of each other.
-This has resulted in unexpectedly high demand for new commuter trips between the three cities and a corresponding increase in suburban rail passengers accessing the high-speed services at the main city-centre stations (Hauptbahnhof).
+The high-speed services linking Zürich, Bern, and Basel in Switzerland (200 km/h) have brought the Central Business Districts (CBDs) of these three cities within 1 hour of each other.
+This has resulted in unexpectedly high demand for new commuter trips between the three cities and a corresponding increase in suburban rail passengers accessing the high-speed services at the main city-center stations (Hauptbahnhof).
 The Regional-Express commuter service between Munich and Nuremberg in Germany runs at 200 km/h on the 300 km/h Nuremberg–Ingolstadt high-speed railway.

 The regional trains Stockholm–Uppsala, Stockholm–Västerås, Stockholm–Eskilstuna and Gothenburg–Trollhättan in Sweden reach 200 km/h and have many daily commuters.

-In Great Britain, the HS1 domestic services between London and Ashford runs at a top speed of 225 km/h, and in peak hours the trains can be full with commuters standing.
+In Great Britain, the HS1 domestic services between London and Ashford run at a top speed of 225 km/h, and in peak hours the trains can be full with commuters standing.

 The Athens Suburban Railway in Greece consists of five lines, 4 of which are electrified.
 The Kiato–Piraeus line and the Aigio–Airport lines reach speeds of up to 180 km/h.
 The Athens–Chalcis line is also expected to attain speeds of up to 200 km/h upon upgrading of the SKA–Oinoi railway sector.
-These lines also have many daily commuters, with the number expected to rise even higher upon full completion of the Acharnes Railway Center.
+These lines also serve many daily commuters, with the number expected to rise further upon the full completion of the Acharnes Railway Center.

-Eskişehir-Ankara and Konya-Ankara high speed train routes serve as high speed commuter trains in Turkey.
+The Eskişehir-Ankara and Konya-Ankara high-speed train routes serve as commuter lines in Turkey.

 Train types

-Commuter/suburban trains are usually optimized for maximum passenger volume, in most cases without sacrificing too much comfort and luggage space, though they seldom have all the amenities of long-distance trains.
+Commuter/suburban trains are usually optimized for maximum passenger volume, in most cases without sacrificing too much comfort and luggage space.
+However, they seldom have all the amenities of long-distance trains.
 Cars may be single- or double-level, and aim to provide seating for all.
-Compared to intercity trains, they have less space, fewer amenities and limited baggage areas.
+Compared to intercity trains, they have less space, fewer amenities, and limited baggage areas.